10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 Activates the Stabilizer Muscles—A dumbbell pressing movement forces the stabilizing muscles in the arms, upper back and core to maintain the dumbbells in position.
 This is an added advantage to allow the growth and development of these muscles.

-1. Dumbbell Z Press Exercise (Our Top Pick for Vertical Push Exercises)
+1. Top Pick for Vertical Push Exercises: Dumbbell Z Press

 The dumbbell Z press (Zydrunas press) is a functional and very challenging overhead pressing exercise that is done while sitting on the floor.

-Due to the absence of leg drive, there is an increased emphasis on the shoulder and core muscles making the dumbbell Z press rank #1 in this list of vertical push exercises.
+Without the assistance of leg drive, the dumbbell Z press puts greater emphasis on the shoulder and core muscles, making it the top-ranked exercise on this list of vertical push exercises.

 It is a unilateral and strict press movement that prevents the lifter from ‘cheating’ while helping enhance posture and is also great exercise to improve and enhance scapular (shoulder blades) control and tension.
 This is key to preventing injury in other pressing exercises.